Raise Your Child to Be an Optimist

 When life seems to be dealing one blow after another, you want your child to believe that things can get better.
 Otherwise, why should he pull himself together and keep going?

+Can you help your child become more optimistic?
 There is some evidence that optimism is an inherited trait, and certainly we know there is a biological basis to much depression as well as to a tendency to be upbeat.

-There is also evidence, however, that we learn at an early age how to view the world and its potential from those around us, and that a depressed, negative parent can easily influence us to interpret events in a negative way.
+There is also evidence, however, that we learn at an early age how to view the world and its potential from those around us, and that parents can unthinkingly influence us to interpret events in a negative way.

 The bottom line is this: even if you are born with a tendency to pessimism, you can greatly increase your optimism quotient.